 Kiron Bondale shares the questions he asks in project manager interviews.
 2 minutes to read.

-Stefan Wolpers curates his Agile content list, from Vasco Duarte’s 20 top Agile blogs to hiring wisdom from a young Steve Jobs to how Sales adds value to a product roadmap.
+Stefan Wolpers curates his list of Agile content, from Launching an Agile transformation to distributed Agile leadership to product management trends.
 7 outbound links, 2 minutes to scan.

 Technology, Techniques, and Human Behavior